haresfaiez/haresfaiez.github.io/_posts/2018-06-10-making-decisions-that-fit-discoverability.md

 Along the same journey, here, I am giving the subject a closer look.
 I am focusing on the activities that precedes deciding how to change the code.
-In this step, the goal is to build a model of the existing solution that enable us to introduce the change safely and with strong guarentee.
+In this step, the goal is to build a model of the existing solution that enable us to introduce the change safely and with strong guarantee.

 ## Holistic understanding vs. discoverability